BFA Advertising

 More About the Department

-Advertising at SVA is a soup-to-nuts proposition: We ground you in the basics—typography, motion graphics, interaction design, graphic design, and a conceptual approach toward problem-solving.
+In BFA Advertising, master art direction, branding, integrated advertising, digital production, and critical and strategic thinking while learning typography, motion design, interaction design, graphic design, and a conceptual approach toward problem-solving.
 We broaden your visual literacy and sharpen your voice.

 Just as important, you benefit from our strong ties to the professional world.
 Many of SVA’s advertising classes are held at faculty members’ agencies, where students can mingle with executives, media planners, and copywriters.
 Our students complete internships during their junior and senior years, providing further opportunities to create industry connections.